KhrystynaKovalchuk/map/README.md

 ##### Third layer
 markers show distance from user to the place, marked by the certain marker.
 ![Screenshot](distance.png)
-From 3 layers user can change what to show on his map.
-Map is generated as html file.
+From 3 layers user can change what to show on his map, which is generated as html file.